jbakse/compform_notes/docs/week_2_random/index.md

 random(10,15); // even distribution between 10 and 15
 ```

-In some libraries the `random` function doesn't take parameters, and just gives you a value between 0 and 1.
+In some libraries, the `random` function doesn't take parameters and always gives you a value between 0 and 1.
 If you want a different range, you can scale and offset the value yourself:

 ```javascript
 random() * range + start